Exercise of If-Then-Else Statment:

 - Why do the last three sets of the input values yield the same output?

 - Why isn't c the same as C?

 - Why would you type any number after d even though d is not a known conversion type?

-- Use your choice of two Selection Control Structures to fix the program:
+- You should use two if-else structures to fix the program:

 - One will validate the letter as soon as it is typed: